bsorav/superopt-project/README.md

 3. [Re-running with edited assembly] Run `make demo_results` to run Dynamo on the edited assembly.
     *  If the source C file is edited/modified then running `make demo_results` will overwrite the edited assembly file.
     * Avoid modifying the C source file while editing the assembly file.
+    * If the edited assembly file contains error (i.e., the assembling process fails), then only the `FAILED` output status will be printed with no other explicit message indicating the assembling failure.
+    * Ensure that the edits are correct before running Dynamo.

 ### Running with different optimization level {#optlevel}